 As of the early 2024, opening hours at the museum are on Thursday to Sunday from 10:00 am until 4:00 pm.
 Guided tours are usually offered at those times throughout the year, as well as by appointment, and more frequently in the summer.

 Admission to the museum is relatively inexpensive.
 In fact, since the outbreak of the pandemic it’s been by donation.
 Before that a visit cost just $3 for adults and $2 for children.

 The Maple Ridge Museum houses both permanent and temporary collections.
 The permanent collection includes thousands of artifacts that have been donated by people in the community over the years.

 Exhibits featured all the time include displays about the history of the area, the Haney Brick & Tile Company, early settlers, the Katzie First Nation and other topics.
 There is also information about logging, farming and blacksmithing.

-The temporary gallery switches exhibits about twice a year.
+The temporary gallery switches exhibits about every six months.
 A recent exhibit was called the Sports Treasures of Maple Ridge.